Skip to content

 us-central1-docker.pkg.dev/.../scion-gemini:latestghcr.io/myorgghcr.io/myorg/scion-gemini:latest

-Globally (applies to all groves):
+Globally (applies to all projects):

 Terminal window